papiodesu/leptos_book/src/getting_started/README.md

 ├── index.html
 ```

-Now run "trunk serve --open」 from the root of the 「leptos-tutorial" directory.
+Now run "trunk serve --open" from the root of the "leptos-tutorial" directory.
 Trunk should automatically compile your app and open it in your default browser.
 If you make edits to "main.rs", Trunk will recompile your source code and
 live-reload the page.